-In an industry at risk of losing $2.5 trillion by 2028 if the skills gap isn’t addressed, according to a Deloitte Skills gap in manufacturing study, manufacturers need more of a surefire approach to building a talent pipeline.
+In an industry at risk of losing $2.5 trillion by 2028 if the skills gap isn’t addressed, according to a Deloitte study, manufacturers need more of a surefire approach to building a talent pipeline.
 “When it comes to manufacturing recruitment efforts, companies should utilize technology to connect with a more digitized workforce,” Monster points out.

 How AI can help

 AI can’t — and shouldn’t — take over the whole talent acquisition process.
 Humans need to decide what roles require which skills.
-Then, they can enter that information into their AI-powered talent data platform or talent operating system and let AI sift through the myriad talent data to find the candidates that best match those skills.
+Then, they can enter that information into their AI-powered Talent Lifecycle Management system and let AI sift through the myriad talent data to find the candidates that best match those skills.

 AI is able to quickly and easily detect things humans struggle with, such as how skills relate to each other across functions, jobs and industries.
 In this way, it can infer skills candidates might possess based on previous jobs at other companies.

 Putting AI to work in this way can save talent teams considerable time and money in creating high-quality internal, external, gig and contingent talent pools to start engaging with and nurturing.
 With those pools established, you can automate outreach to candidates — and even personalize the experience for each.
 Based on the outcomes of the nurturing efforts, you should have a well-equipped pipeline of strong, engaged candidates ready to step into a vacant position.